In this post you will learn:

 How are you?
 Pretty good, you?

 Those are the basics.
-Want to know more?
-Keep reading!
+Keep reading to learn more.

 How are you today?

-Let’s look at another common type of greeting: Greetings that begin with “What.”
-These greetings are different from greetings that begin with “How” and cannot be answered in the same way.
+These greetings are different from greetings that begin with How and cannot be answered in the same way.
 Let’s take a look.

-Try to remember the difference.
-If a greeting begins with “How”, you can answer with one of these adjectives: good, great, pretty good, not bad.
+If a greeting begins with How, we answer with one of these adjectives: good, great, pretty good, not bad, and yes, fine.